-It is important to re-evaluate the people you chose as fiduciaries in your will, trust, power of attorney and health care proxy, and determine whether those individuals are still appropriate choices.
-Often individuals list parents who may no longer be living or competent, or friends with whom the individual has not kept in contact.
+(iii) It is important to re-evaluate the people you chose as fiduciaries in your health care proxy, durable power of attorney, will, and trust, to determine whether those individuals are still appropriate choices.
+Often, individuals list parents or other family members who may no longer be living or competent, or friends with whom the individual has not kept in contact.